orrsella/intellij-github-scheme/README.md

 ### Manual

-Download `GitHub.xml` and copy it into the `colors/` directory in the IntelliJ preferences folder.
+Download `GitHub.icls` and copy it into the `colors/` directory in the IntelliJ preferences folder.
 In OS X: `~/Library/Preferences/IntelliJIdea12/colors/`.

 After installation of the color scheme restart IntelliJ and then select the new scheme by going to `Preferences | Editor | Colors & Fonts`.